atoaidoocr7/atoaidoocr7/README.md

 ### Hi there 👋

-My name is Ato and I'm a computer science student from Philadelphia, PA.
+My name is Ato Aidoo, a Software Engineer passionate about learning and solving problems no matter how complex.
 Here's some info about me!

 ⚡ Work experience: <br>
 - **Software Engineer at Datadog** - Backend Engineering on the [Alerting Platform](https://docs.datadoghq.com/monitors/).
 [Feb 2024 - Present]